MCJack123/sanjuuni/README.md

 -Sfile, --subtitle=file         ASS-formatted subtitle file to add to the video -opath, --output=path           Output file path
--l, --lua                       Output a Lua script file (default for images; only does one frame) -r, --raw                       Output a rawmode-based image/video file (default for videos) -b, --blit-image                Output a blit image (BIMG) format image/animation file -3, --32vid                     Output a 32vid format binary video file with compression + audio
+-l, --lua                       Output a Lua script file (default for images; only does one frame) -n, --nfp                       Output an NFP format image for use in paint (changes proportions!)
+-r, --raw                       Output a rawmode-based image/video file (default for videos) -b, --blit-image                Output a blit image (BIMG) format image/animation file -3, --32vid                     Output a 32vid format binary video file with compression + audio